sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Do a docker stop, if in local mode, else remove the label that would let kubelet stop.
    * For docker wait/inspect/exec, run that command on docker-id instead of name.
       * There is no control on names of the dockers started by kubernetes
-      * Update all dockers to record their docker-id in State-DB
+      * All the coniners are updated to record their docker-id in State-DB
-      * Obtain the docker-id for the given name and execute the docker command on that ID.
+      * Use the docker-id from STATE-DB, to run the docker commands.

-* The container started in either mode, are required to record their start & end as follows in STATE-DB.
+* The containers started in either mode, are required to record their start & end as follows in STATE-DB.
   This informtion would be helpful to learn/show the current status and as well the actions to take for start/stop/wait.
    * On post-start
-      * `current_owner = docker/kube`
+      * `current_owner = local/kube`
       * `docker_id = <ID of the container>`
       * `current_owner_update_ts = <Time stamp of change>`